Charkhanpur

 Charkhanpur (also known as Char khidirpur) is an arid area at Rajshahi, Bangladesh.
 It may be the only desert type area in whole Bangladesh.
-The area Charkhanpur is a very rural and remote region of Rajshahi division.
-Situated at the north-western region of Bangladesh, it covers a small area about 8,800 hector or 88 km^{2} of dry area.
+Charkhanpur is a very rural and remote region of Rajshahi division.
+Situated at the north-western region of Bangladesh, it covers a small area about 8,800 hectares or 88 km^{2} of dry area.

-It lay beside the mighty Padma river which overflow some area of Charkhanpur at rainy season.
-Still it remains mostly a vast sandy land most of the year.
-There is a small amount of population at Charkhanpur.
-People leaving there mostly depends of cattle farming and some go for work to the city of Rajshahi daily.
-A few visitors go there actually very few people know that remote place.
+It lies beside the Padma river which overflow some areas of Charkhanpur in the rainy season, but it remains mostly a vast sandy land most of the year.
+There is a small population at Charkhanpur.
+People living there mostly depend on cattle farming and some go to work in the city of Rajshahi daily.
+A few visitors go there but very few people know that remote place.
 It makes the place more special and mysterious.
-Charkhanpur is a place of extreme climate which makes hard to survive there.
+Charkhanpur is a place of extreme climate which makes it hard to survive there.

 Location

 Charkhanpur desert is only 1.5 km away from Rajshahi city but the Padma River makes it hard to reach there.
 It is situated between latitude of 24°00'43.8" N to Longitude of 89°05'1.52" E. Charkhanpur shares border with murshidabad district of India at North,west and south and Rajshahi city at East.
 Padma river pass through the region at east.